pierrepo/mdner/README.md

 At the end of the code execution, the best NER model will be evaluated on the validation set.
 The model will be located in the `results/models` directory.
 In this example, the model will be in `results/models/my_model`.

 ## 📈 Results
 From the original and paraphrased texts obtained with the mBART model, we have trained two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the models on the validation set as shown in Table 1.
 The models were obtained on seed 7522.
+The bash script `scripts/build` is used to create the different models.

 <figure class="table" align="center">
 <figcaption> Table 1 - Mean precision scores with standard deviation for each entity of the Transformers model based on "<i>BioMed-RoBERTa-base</i>" without and with paraphrase.
-Each model was generated over 3 replicates.
+Each model was generated over 10 replicates.
 The best precision scores per entity are shown in bold.</figcaption>
 <table align="center">
 <thead>
   <tr>